CNEWA

 The onslaught of ISIS changed the demographics of Iraq permanently.
 Their reign of terror displaced its deeply rooted mosaic of peoples — Christian, Mandaean, Sunni and Shiite Muslim, Yazidi, Arab and Kurd — destabilizing the heartland of ancient Mesopotamia.
 However, CNEWA’s programmatic support followed these communities, adapting and responding to their needs as the situation shifted, as in the case of the Mar Narsai dispensary profiled here.
 CNEWA’s commitment is to people first, helping to create a world where their needs are met and their dignity is upheld.

-Support our mission in Iraq.
-Make a donation at https://cnewa.org/campaigns/iraq/
+Support our mission in Iraq by making a donation.

 Get to know us and stay informed about the impact your support makes.